GetDKAN/dkan/docs/components/workflow/workflow.rst

 Workflow Roles
 ---------------------------
-Dkan workflow permissions provides 3 Drupal roles:
+DKAN workflow permissions provides 3 Drupal roles:

 Workflow Contributor
   This is the lowest level role desgined with "Content Creator" users in mind,